hb9akm/api/README.md

 # Current endpoints
 - Repeater
-- Bandplan
-- Lexicon

 # State of affairs
 - The repeater endpoint returns all voice repeaters of Switzerland.
-- The bandplan endpoint returns the complete band plan for Switzerland.

 # Contribute
 There are different ways to contribute: